stephanie-K/practitioner-stories/_docs/SAtSD/general.md

 > - [Cultural change](#cultural-change)
 > - [Nothing new for practitioners](#nothing-new-for-practitioners)
 > - Made for Public Sector organistions not for designers
-> - It's organisational focus has avantages and disadvantages
+> - Its organisational focus has avantages and disadvantages